Among the English monarchs, Charles I is the one who personally made the most active use of ciphers during the years of the English Civil War.

-Somehow, the above cipher of June 1644 letter was used in a letter from Digby to Ormonde as late as 26 September 1645 (Carte, A Collection of Original Letters and Papers, vol.1, p.91-95).
+The above cipher of June 1644 letter was also used in the next year in a letter from Digby to Prince Rupert on 27 April 1645 (Folger Shakespeare Library) and in a letter from Digby to Ormonde as late as 26 September 1645 (Carte, A Collection of Original Letters and Papers, vol.1, p.91-95).

 In late 1644, there was an underhand attempt to capture Abbington, which was held by parliamentary Major-General Richard Browne (namesake of the royalist minister in Paris mentioned above).
 After some preliminary exchanges, Digby sent Browne a cipher in a letter of 1 December 1644.
-(Rushworth (British History Online))
+(Rushworth (British History Online), Google p.812)